bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Named_Pipes_API.md

  - The actual OS level pipe connections are handled in lua.
  - Minimal global state is tracked here; each access cue is self-sufficient.
  - Read/Write requests kick off cue instances that schedule the operation with the lua code, and then listen for a lua callback, ui reload (which wipes lua state), or timeout.
+ - At least 1 frame of delay occurs on returning an operation result from lua back to md.
  - A user-supplied callback cue is called when access completes.
  - Any access error returns a special message to the callback cue.
  - Any pipe error will trigger an error on all pending accesses.